mesies/fuzzy-logic/content/posts/rants/solving-service-registrations.md

 ---

 On all teams I ever worked there was a constant debate on how should services be registered on the di container, and that annoys me to this day.

 When there was any kind of state, there was no debate, it was obvious.
 But when there wasn't any; thats when the party started.
+So, I am trying to do what little I can, from this tiny platform in order to put this debate to rest.